AgentShield1/Agent-shield/roadmap.md

    - Create a professional platform to showcase features and attract users.

 3. **Tokenomics**
-   - Launch on the Virtual Protocol with only 3% of supply available for public purchase.
+   - Launch on the Pumpfun with only 3% of supply available for public purchase.
    - Implement a burn-and-buyback mechanism for every 100% market cap increase in 24 hours.

 4. **Community Rewards**